-Focus is related to procrastination.
+Focus is one of the reasons we procrastinate.
 If we could only focus better, we would procrastinate less.

 a.
-We postpone stuff that is frustrating, stuff that is boring, but ALSO things that are most important to us.
-We feel conveniently scattered around our most important projects:
+We postpone stuff that is boring, too easy, too hard… We also delay actions on projects most important to us.
+We feel conveniently scattered around:

-- the work that would bring us most clarity.
+- the work that would bring us most clarity about who we are.

 How did I develop better focus?

 Focus is a mental Habit.
-You get better in focus by focusing.
+We get better in focus by focusing.
 Like every habit, it’s hard in the beginning and becomes easier with practice.